The Best TVs For 2020

 I’ve sung the praises of 4k many a time, and for good reason.
 It’s insanely clear, what with being 4 times clearer than HD and all.
 You really will see a difference.

-As for what that equates to as far as picture quality is concerned, you get a mind blowing presentation overall.
+As for what that equates to as far as picture quality is concerned, a mindblowing presentation is what’d probably best sum it up.

 - 240 Hz Refresh rate